-Those seeking to attack rhetorical writing as conservative would surely seize on these descriptions; Camus' style is presented as empty of any urgent social or political influence.
-Barthes presents this as a plus point, and the aversion to explanation or questioning is described as a sort of insulation, a protection or safety measure (again, critics would say this is a characteristically conservative gesture).
+Those seeking to attack rhetorical writing as conservative would surely seize on these descriptions - Barthes seems to have had little or no sarcastic intention in referring to Camus' style as empty or vacuous.
+This is presented as a plus point, and the aversion to explanation or questioning is described as a sort of insulation, a protection or safety measure (again, critics would say this a characteristically conservative gesture).

 In truth, however, Barthes positions Camus' style in relation to rhetoric in multiple ways.
-The first way is to say that this style is rhetoric and that it belongs to the tradition thanks to its concern for harmony, naturalness, economical clarity.
-The two would overlap to the point of being synonymous (recalling Cocteau's dictum 'one must have style but not a style').29 The second way of relating style and rhetoric is to state that this stylistic approach is a way of abandoning rhetoric, of sidestepping the industrious but ultimately futile attempts at constructing elegant language that an over-thought rhetorical approach can represent.
+The first way is to say that this style is rhetoric and that it belongs to the tradition thanks to its concern for harmony, naturalness, economic clarity.
+The two would overlap to the point of being synonymous (recalling Cocteau's dictum 'one must have style but not a style').29 The second way of relating style and rhetoric is to state that this stylistic approach is way of abandoning rhetoric, of sidestepping the industrious and ultimately futile attempts at constructing elegant language that an over-thought rhetorical approach can represent.
 This is what Barthes means when he states:

-the phrases without verbs and without relative clauses [will appear] a handsome victory won against the chateaubriandesque delicacies (which are succulent ones, let us not forget).30 sense of crisis often imagined as describing that philosophy.
-We read as follows:
+the phrases without verbs and without relative clauses [will appear] a handsome victory won against the chateaubriandesque delicacies (which are succulent ones, let us not forget).
+30